 Cyber criminals often break into companies they’ve hacked.
 In Seattle, hackers stole $300,000 in digital equipment from one small business.
 Slipping a cable through the Kensington lock ports secures equipment in place.

 Also, rack mount servers.
 Keep server room doors closed and locked.
 And install tracking software on laptops used in the field.
-Prey is an open-source tracking solution with hundreds of recoveries.
+Prey is one such tracking solution with hundreds of recoveries.

 6. Review Service Provider’s Security